Singapore Company Director

 - A signed board resolution that approves the appointment

-According to the Companies Act, a director may resign as long as there is still at least one director who is an ordinary resident of Singapore.
+According to the Singapore company directors requirements enshrined in the Companies Act, a company director may resign as long as there is still at least one director who is an ordinary resident of Singapore.
 Furthermore, the director must comply with the resignation procedure outlined in the company’s memorandum and articles of association.
 Typically, a director must give notice of their resignation in writing.
 The resignation letter must be sent by registered mail to the registered office of the company.